States of Matter and Intermolecular Forces

 - Boiling Point Determination: This experiment determines the temperature at which a liquid boils.

-- Heat of Fusion: This experiment measures the heat released when a solid melts.
+- Heat of Fusion: This experiment measures the heat absorbed during melting (or released during freezing).

-- Heat of Vaporization: This experiment measures the heat released when a liquid boils.
+- Heat of Vaporization: This experiment measures the heat absorbed during vaporization (or released during condensation).

 Data Analysis